Errors and Warnings¶

 Warns that a signal is not assigned in all control paths of a combinational always block, resulting in the inference of a latch.
 For intentional latches, consider using the always_latch (SystemVerilog) keyword instead.
 The warning may be disabled with a lint_off pragma around the always block.

-Ignoring this warning will only suppress the lint check, it will simulate correctly.
+Ignoring this warning will only suppress the lint check; it will simulate correctly.

 -